Bailey Bridge (Walton on Trent): History

-The first bridge on the site was built in 1834 by the Walton-on-Trent Bridge Company, an act of parliament authorising construction was obtained in 1833.
+The first bridge on the site was built in 1834 by the Walton-on-Trent Bridge Company, the Walton-upon-Trent Bridge Act 1833 (3 & 4 Will.
+4. c. l) authorising construction was obtained in 1833.
 The 1834 bridge was of iron and wood construction and was founded on iron piles.
 The cost of £5,500 was made through the sale of £10 shares and the company derived an income from the collection of a toll on travellers.
 Previous crossings had to be made by a ford just upstream of the bridge site or by ferry.
-The toll was eventually abolished and the toll house demolished at some point in the 20th century.
+The bridge was sold to the county councils of Derbyshire and Staffordshire by the Walton-upon-Trent Bridge Order 1900, and the toll was abolished.
+The toll house demolished at some point in the 20th century.
 The bridge was damaged during flooding of the Trent in 1947.
 The British Army's Royal Engineers were called in to erect a temporary Bailey bridge which was placed on top of the old bridge later that year.
 The bridge was replaced again in 1974 by a more modern version of the Bailey design, though still intended as a temporary structure.